Welcome back to my Baking Basics series.

 I keep some of my butter in the freezer and transfer it to the refrigerator a few hours before beginning the crust.
 This way it is part frozen and very, very cold.
 For shortening?
 Just keep it in the refrigerator.

+(Print-friendly recipe below!)
 Start with flour and salt in a large bowl.
 Add the cold fats.
 Use a pastry cutter (or two forks) to cut in the fats.
-A pastry cutter is ideal.
-And the easiest.
 Cut in the fats until the mixture resembles coarse meal.
 You should have some larger pieces of butter and shortening when you’re done.
-That is OK.

 Next: ice water.
 Measure 1/2 cup (120ml) of water in a cup.
 Add ice.
 Stir it around.
 From that, measure 1/2 cup of water (since the ice has melted a bit!).
 Drizzle the cold water in, 1 Tablespoon (15ml) at a time, and stir with a rubber spatula or wooden spoon after every Tablespoon (15ml) added.
 Do not add any more water than you need to.
 Stop adding water when the dough begins to form large clumps.
 I always use 1/2 cup (120ml) of water.